chung-leong/mocha-skip-if/README.md

 ## Inverting conditions

-Normally, a test is skipped if the condition specified is true.
+Normally, a test is skipped when the condition specified is true.
 You can invert the behavior--skipping a test when the condition is false--by using `unless` instead of `if`:

 ```js
 skip.unless.os.is.mac.and.browser.is.chrome.